Ready to join my Latin American adventure?

 In terms of things I’ve seen, Lençóis Maranheses (Brazil), Quebrada Las Gachas de Guadalupe (Colombia) and the San Blas Islands (Panama) all need a mention.
 You can check out a round-up of top 14 experiences in 2 years in Latin America here.

 How have I funded my travels?

-When I left the UK, I had around £8000 in savings (at the time around $11k USD), which lasted me for the first 9 months or so of travelling.
+I have a whole post on how I funded my travels here, but in short, when I left the UK, I had around £8000 in savings (at the time around $11k USD), which lasted me for the first 9 months or so of travelling.
 However, this wasn’t finite, as I was able to continue my career as a brand strategy consultant here and there whilst I travelled – but just as a freelancer, so although I do have some small direct clients, I generally only hop on projects when consultancies can’t resource them in-house.
 This means that I tend to work for 2 or 3 really intense weeks, then not at all for a couple of months.
 Ideal for a slow travel lifestyle!
 If you want to know more about this, subscribe to this blog to receive a free eBook on the 7 steps to help you become a digital nomad in your inbox.

 I’m a big fan of building multiple streams of income.
 I also have a photography business, which has given me all sorts of work from portraiture to stock photography and even a commission for AirBnB Magazine who did a feature on Bogotá.
 This has also opened doors for free stays in some pretty swanky places in return for images of their hotel.
 Travel has been the perfect opportunity to hone my skill every single day, and it’s been awesome watching my style completely transform over the last couple of years.
 Check out the must-haves for travel photography here.